SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT for business.md

     ![Under Inputs, Vehicle Telemetry is selected, and from its right-click menu, Upload sample data from file is selected.](images/Hands-onlabstep-by-step-IoTforbusinessimages/media/image103.png "Inputs section")

-25. Use the browse button to select the **sample-vehicle-telemetry.json** file extracted to the IoTLab folder from the starter solution zip file you downloaded.
+25. Use the browse button to select the **sample-vehicle-telemetry.json** file extracted to the Lab-files folder from the starter solution zip file you downloaded.
 This file contains \~5000 JSON records of simulated vehicle telemetry.

     ![In the Upload test data blade, the browse field is set to the previously defined file.](images/Hands-onlabstep-by-step-IoTforbusinessimages/media/image104.png "Upload test data blade")